davidstaab/journal_recovery/README.md

 A python script to recover my personal journal from 80k .rtf file fragments scraped off a backup drive

 ## How to run it
-`git clone --recurse-submodules` the repo, then: `docker-compose build --no-cache --progress=plain`
+`git clone --recurse-submodules` the repo

+then: `cd app && docker compose build --no-cache --progress=plain`

-and then: `docker-compose up`
+and then: `docker compose up`

 ### Environment config